Leonard Abess

-Leonard Abess (born 1948) is an American banker and businessman and former owner of the City National Bank of Florida, the second largest financial institution in the Florida with over $22 billion in assets as of 2018.
+Leonard L. Abess (born 1948) is an American banker, businessman, and former owner of the City National Bank of Florida, the second-largest financial institution in Florida with over $22 billion in assets as of 2018.
 CNBFL has 32 branches, from Miami-Dade County to the greater Orlando area, and nearly 1,000 employees.

 Early life and education

-Abess' father, Leonard Abess Sr., was the son of Romanian Jewish parents who moved from Providence, Rhode Island, to Miami to work as an independent auditor at the First National Bank of Florida.
-His mother, Bertha (née Ungar), was the daughter of Arthur Ungar, a Miami automobile dealer and a founder of the Temple Israel of Greater Miami.
+Abess' father, Leonard, was the son of Romanian Jewish parents who moved from Providence, Rhode Island, to Miami to work as an independent auditor at the First National Bank of Florida.
+His mother, Bertha (née Ungar), was the daughter of Arthur Ungar, a Miami automobile dealer and founder of the Temple Israel of Greater Miami.

 In 1946, Abess's father co-founded (with Baron de Hirsch Meyer) the City National Bank of Florida, one of the first postwar banks in the region.
-In 1949, after local hospitals refused to hire Jewish doctors, Leonard Sr. and other Jewish residents of South Florida, pooled their resources and founded the Mount Sinai Medical Center in Miami Beach.
+In 1949, after local hospitals refused to hire Jewish doctors, Leonard Sr. and other Jewish residents of South Florida pooled their resources and founded the Mount Sinai Medical Center in Miami Beach.
 Abess Jr. graduated from The Wharton School of the University of Pennsylvania.
 He started his career at the bank in its print shop.

 Career

-Abess became majority owner and chairman of the City National Bank in 1984.
+Abess became the majority owner and chairman of the City National Bank in 1984.
 The bank had $400 million in assets when he purchased it, which had grown to $2.75 billion at the time of its sale in 2008.